Tarrafal de São Nicolau (municipality)

 Tarrafal de São Nicolau is a concelho (municipality) of Cape Verde.
-Situated in the western part of the island of São Nicolau, it covers 35% of the island area (119.8 km²) and is home to 41% of its population (5,237 at the 2010 census).
+Situated in the western part of the island of São Nicolau, it covers 35% of the island area (119.8 km^{2}) and is home to 41% of its population (5,237 at the 2010 census).
 Its seat is the town Tarrafal de São Nicolau.

 Subdivisions

 The municipality consists of one freguesia (civil parish), São Francisco de Assis.
 The freguesia is subdivided into the following settlements (population at the 2010 census):